Laser / IPL Hair Removal Bristol

 Unlike shaving or waxing, that lasts a couple of days or weeks and can often result in painful ingrown hairs, IPL/Laser hair removal offers a permanent hair reduction solution in just a few quick and easy treatments with minimal discomfort to permanently minimise hair growth.

-IPL hair removal is very safe, and Pro Clinics have invested in market leading equipment to ensure that your treatment is as safe, quick, and pain free as possible.
+IPL hair removal is very safe and Pro.
+Clinics have invested in market leading equipment to ensure that your treatment is as quick and pain free as possible.
 We are often asked various questions regarding laser hair removal, such as ‘Can hair removal cause cancer?’
 There is a myth surrounding laser hair removal that it can cause cancer, although this myth is completely unfounded.
 The wavelengths used are specially designed to pass through the skin cells and target only the hair follicles that are found deep within the skin.

-The machines used for laser hair removal do produce a very small amount of radiation, although this radiation is not thought to be harmful, and there is no evidence to suggest that laser hair removal therapy causes cancer.
+The machines used for laser hair removal do produce a very small amount of radiation, although there is no evidence to suggest that laser hair removal therapy causes cancer.

 We are also sometimes asked ‘Can you have hair removal when pregnant?’
-At Pro Clinics, we do not recommend laser hair removal for women who are pregnant.
-Although the treatment most probably would be perfectly safe, there have been no specific scientific studies conducted on the subject, so we feel that it is always best to err on the side of caution wherever pregnancy and babies are concerned, so would always advise patients to wait after the baby is born before starting a course of laser or IPL hair removal.
+At Pro.
+Clinics, we do not recommend laser hair removal for women who are pregnant.
+Although the treatment would most probably be perfectly safe, there have been no specific scientific studies conducted on the subject.
+We feel that it is always best to err on the side of caution wherever pregnancy and babies are concerned, so would always advise patients to wait until after the baby is born before starting a course of laser or IPL hair removal.

 Laser hair removal significantly reduces the amount of bodily hair a person has.
 That said, in most people some of the hair will regrow over a period of time.